explodinglabs/explodinglabs.github.io/_posts/haskell/2020-09-30-setup-haskell-project.markdown

 ---
 layout: post
 category: haskell
-title: "Setup a new Haskell project"
+title: Setup a new Haskell project
 permalink: /haskell/setup
 ---
 For simple programs with no dependencies, simply create a `.hs` file, compile